Frijol/climate-change/GLOSSARY.md

 ## deadband
 the allowable error range around a frequency before a governor kicks on to adjust the system back to its set frequency

+## deadweight loss
+in economics, the total loss from the global welfare due to regulation of the market

 ## declining block rates
 The more you buy, the cheaper the price per unit